Glossary of Open Research terms

 A Rights Retention Statement is a set of words that authors can include in an article submission to a journal that assert the author's right to make a version of their paper available on an open access basis, regardless of whether the version of record is behind a paywall. cOAlition S funders such as UKRI and WEllcome Trust have provided a set of words that can be used when submitting to a journal.
 These are given in the relevant sections of the Open Access policies page.

 The process of ensuring during submission and acceptance that authors retain the right to make their AAM available on an open access basis, usually through the use of a Rights Retention Statement.

 Self-deposit or self-archiving

 The act of uploading a paper, usually the AAM version, to a Repository, in order to make it available on a Green Open Access basis.

-A hybrid journal that has committed to year on year increases in its proportion of open access content, with the aim of transitioning to fully open access once 75% of content is open access.
+A hybrid journal that has committed to year on year increases in its proportion of open access content, with the aim of transitioning to fully open access once a certain percentage of content is open access.
 Note that different funders have different definitions of Transformative Journals, and so will or will not have different criteria for what we can pay for from their open access funding.
 These differences are outlined in Step 5 on the How to make your work open access page.

 Version of Record